Back to Blog

 Reliance on Knowledge-Based Authentication (KBA) for identity proofing has long been a flawed approach, relying on stagnant data that has been compromised multiple times and made readily available to fraudsters on the dark web.
 Fraudsters have become adept at circumventing KBA quizzes, undermining the very purpose of identity verification.
 This has contributed to the spike in government benefits fraud we’ve seen over the last few years.

 By embracing more secure and robust alternatives, state agencies can ensure the integrity of their online systems, protect sensitive user information, and thwart potential cyber threats effectively.
-In one KBA replacement scenario with a state motor vehicle agency, Socure improved identity verification pass rates to 93.3%, far higher than the pass rate with KBA, while also flagging 118,000 suspicious identities.
+In one State Motor Vehicle Agency where KBA was being utilized, Socure improved identity verification pass rates to 93.3%, a 20% improvement over KBA, while also flagging 118,000 suspicious identities.
+This was done entirely passively through the risk evaluation of the PII submitted based on Socure’s risk insights – without any additional friction being presented to the end user.
 That’s the kind of digital identity experience Americans need.

 As technology continues to evolve, it is imperative that identity proofing methods keep pace with advancements in cybersecurity to safeguard our digital landscape.
 Only through proactive and innovative approaches can we stay ahead in the ongoing battle against fraudulent activities and ensure the trust and confidence of users in the digital realm.